-- 1. Click the cell that contains the formula you want to view. - 2.
-On the spreadsheet toolbar, click Commands and Options and then click the Formula tab. - 3.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Click the cell that contains the formula you want to view. - 3.
+On the toolbar, click Commands and Options , and then click the Formula tab. - 4.
 Review the formula in the Formula in active cell (reference) box.
 The result of the formula is displayed in the Cell value box.